Our Methodology

 Important: Insights are Repository-Dependent, Not Fixed

 The number of insights generated is deterministic based on repository content, not a fixed quota.
-A minimal repo might generate only 1-2 insights even on Scale+ tier, while feature-rich repos like tinygrad or facebook/react can generate 25-30 insights.
+A minimal repo might generate only 1-2 insights, while feature-rich repos like tinygrad or facebook/react can generate 25-30 insights.
 We never generate artificial insights just to hit a number - every insight is based on actual evidence found in the repository.

 Direct Observations